-- For queries, a client must have the hostname of the Solr server and the port to use. - For actions related to collections, such as adding or deleting collections, the name of the collection is required as well. - Indexing jobs, such as MapReduceIndexer jobs, use a MapReduce driver that starts a MapReduce job.
-These jobs can also process morphlines and index the results to Solr.
+• For queries, a client must have the hostname of the Solr server and the port to use.

+- For actions related to collections, such as adding or deleting collections, the name of the collection is required as well. - Indexing jobs, such as MapReduceIndexer jobs, use a MapReduce driver that starts a MapReduce job.
+These jobs can also process morphlines, indexing the results to add to Solr.